awsdocs/amazon-sagemaker-developer-guide/doc_source/domain-view-edit.md

 + If `DefaultUserSettings` and `DefaultSpaceSettings` are set, they cannot be unset\.
 + `DefaultUserSettings.ExecutionRole` can only be updated if there are no applications running in any user profile within the Domain\.
 This value cannot be unset\.
 + `DefaultSpaceSettings.ExecutionRole` can only be updated if there are no applications running in any of shared spaces within the Domain\.
 This value cannot be unset\.
++ If the Domain was created in **VPC only** mode, SageMaker automatically applies updates to the security group settings defined for the Domain to all shared spaces created in the Domain\.
 + `DomainId` cannot be updated\.

  The following section shows how to edit Domain settings from the SageMaker console or the AWS CLI\.